Chambers Diversity Seminar: USA

 Chambers Diversity Seminar: USA, in association with Baker Botts

-We are delighted to announce details of our second seminar in association with Baker Botts.
-The event will take place on Thursday June 16, 2016 at The Yale Club of New York.
+Thank you to those that attended our second seminar in association with Baker Botts.
+The event took place on Thursday June 16, 2016 at The Yale Club of New York.

 Date: Thursday, June 16